-- i.
-The Board must act in the best interests of the organisation and place its interests above any personal or professional interests. - ii.
-The Board should operate in an open and transparent manner, with particular regard to tenants and other key stakeholders. - The Board must maintain the highest standards of probity and conduct.
+- The Board must act in the best interests of the organisation and place its interests above any personal or professional interests. - ii.
+The Board should operate in an open and transparent manner, with particular regard to tenants and other key stakeholders. - probity and conduct.
 It should ensure it has the appropriate policies in place, setting out expectations of Board members' conduct, dealing with conflicts of interest and maintaining a Register of Interests.

 - iv.
 No individual should be elected or appointed as a director or trustee of an organisation, or retain such a position, where he or she has any direct material interest of significance in relation to the income or any other benefit derived from any commercial contract or other arrangements for the construction of houses for the approved housing body, or in the supply of goods and services to the approved housing body. - v.
-Inconduct of its actions, the Board should safeguard and promote the organisation's reputation, and should by extension promote public confidence in the wider sector. - vi.
+In conduct of its actions, the Board should safeguard and promote the organisation's reputation, and should by extension promote public confidence in the wider sector. - vi.
 The Board should act on a fully informed and ethical basis, in good faith, with diligence and care.